Mamata Bala Thakur

-Mamata Thakur (born 15 May 1967), is an Indian politician.
-She was elected to the Lok Sabha in a 2015 by-election, representing Bangaon for the All India Trinamool Congress.
+Mamata Thakur (born 15 May 1967), is an Indian politician and member of Rajya Sabha from West Bengal, and belongs to the Trinamool Congress.
+She was elected to the Lok Sabha in a 2015 by-election, representing Bangaon from the TMC.
 She came second in 2019 election, losing to BJP's candidate.

+Mamata Thakur was nominated as Trinamool Congress party's candidate for the upcoming Rajya Sabha polls in 2024.

 Career

 From March 2015 she served as a member of the Standing Committee on Social Justice and Empowerment; the term ended when that Lok Sabha was dissolved in 2019.
 She is a Matua Maha religious mother of the Matua Mahasangha community.
 She lives in the town of Thakurnagar.